-This booklet contains information about your surgical abortion.
+This booklet contains information about your surgical procedure.
 Read this information carefully and keep it to look at later on.
 Ask us if you have any questions after reading it.

-Things to know
+Things to know Consent

-Consent

-- It is important that you understand the process, any risks, and that you are sure about your choice. - Risks of surgical abortion are described in the risks section. - We will ask you to give your written consent to the procedure. - It is important that you understand our fees and charges so you can give informed financial consent. - !
-If you do not understand anything in this booklet, or if you have any questions, or if you feel that you're being pressured or coerced, please let us know.
+- It is important that you understand the process, any risks, and alternative treatments. - Risks of the procedure are described in the medical risks section. - We will ask you to give your written consent to the procedure. - It is important that you understand our fees and charges so you can give informed financial consent. - (!)
+If you do not understand anything in this booklet or you have any questions, please let us know.